 FIVEMEDIUM SIGNALFINANCIAL10-K

-Five Below delivered strong financial performance with 23% revenue growth and 41% net income growth, while significantly reducing capital expenditures and improving operational efficiency.
+Five Below delivered strong financial performance with meaningful growth across key metrics while substantially reducing capital expenditures.

 Comparing 2026-03-19 vs 2025-03-20View on EDGAR →